 From the beginning, Rob and the DWR team focused not just on selling, but on educating and elevating taste, sharing the origin story behind each piece and the individuals who created it.

 They’ve also placed a special emphasis on service.
-When customers visit a DWR store or “studio” they never see a “Do Not Touch” sign.
-DWR invites them to linger with their kids and dogs, and to tap into the expertise of their design professionals, who can help with everything from completing a room with the perfect piece to furnishing an entire house.
+When customers visit a DWR store or studio they never see a “Do Not Touch” sign.
+DWR invites them to linger with their kids and dogs, and to tap into the expertise of their design professionals, who can help with everything from completing a room with the perfect accent piece to furnishing an entire house.

-Hero has also been an essential part of the company’s strategy since the COVID-19 crisis has forced the temporary closure of all of their stores.
-While some stores have started to re-open, for those markets where they remain shuttered, online shoppers are alerted via a dedicated landing page that design associates are still available to assist them.
+Hero has also been an essential part of the company’s strategy since the pandemic forced the temporary closure of all their stores.
+While stores were shuttered, online shoppers were alerted via a dedicated landing page that design associates were still available to assist them.

 DWR also extended associate hours, ensuring that customers can be helped at a wider range of hours throughout the day and that design professionals—many of whom are working from home—have more flexibility while continuing to sell.